 That’s an example of what’s called the framing effect, and it’s useful in more than just studies about gambling.
-It’s a tool marketers and retailers can use to encourage customers to buy more products, which means more sales and a boost to your bottom line.
+It’s a tool used to encourage customers to buy more products, which means more sales and a boost to your bottom line.

 What Is the Framing Effect?

 The framing effect is a type of cognitive bias that causes people to react to something in different ways depending on how the information is presented to them.
 It’s also an old trick copywriters have been using for ages to help sway consumer behavior.
 It’s something ecommerce retailers can and should use to increase their conversions and sales.